Luther College Nordic Choir to perform Tour Homecoming Concert in Decorah

 Mound

-Tia Meyer, junior
+Tia Meyer, senior

 Nerstrand

-Kasandra Keller, junior
+Kasandra Keller, senior

 New Ulm